Hertfordshire Wedding Photography | Sweeda & Chirag

 In addition to the quirky interior (the teapot light fitting was my favourite eccentric accessory) we also took some photographs in their beautifully kept garden, before heading to the local park.

-Outdoors we captured some playful and romantic shots, which will beautifully compliment the wedding photographs to be taken in Kelham Hall’s extensive landscaped gardens.
+Outdoors we captured some playful and romantic shots, which will beautifully complement the wedding photographs to be taken in Kelham Hall’s extensive landscaped gardens.